rkhoriander/docs/articles/multifactor-authentication/mfa-push-guardian-web-app.md

 ## Choose the MFA factor

-Auth0 offers you the ability to choose from different [factors](/multifactor-authentication/factors) your users will be required to choose from when authenticating with MFA.
-In this case, you will use push notifications which will be sent to the Auth0 Guardian app installed on your user's Android or Apple device.
+Auth0 offers you the ability to choose from different [factors](/multifactor-authentication/factors) your users will be required to select when authenticating with MFA.
+In this case, you will use push notifications sent to the Auth0 Guardian app installed on your user's Android or Apple device.
 You can also choose the MFA policy when choosing the factor.

 * Navigate to the [Multi-factor Authentication](${manage_url}/#/mfa) page in your Auth0 Dashboard.
 * Under **Factors**, locate and click the toggle next to **Push via Auth0 Guardian**.